vibbits/Elixir-3DBioInfo-Benchmark-Protein-Interfaces/README.md

 (iii) it is expected to yield difficult predictions because the distribution of interface sizes is comparable among physiological and non-physiological complexes.

-13 groups applied different scores to assess
+13 groups applied different scores to discriminate between the physiological and non-physiological interfaces of this benchmark.

 **Content of the repository**